SW-g16/sw/documentation/final-report.md

 ### Less Trivial Inferences

-The following Inferences involve arithmetics and gives interesting data which we can compute statistics from.
+The following inferences involve arithmetics and gives interesting data from which statistics can be computed from.
-We have not yet enabled these inferences, but we intend to.

     # a voter's age upon a voting event
     ( x votes * on y , y has date date_1, x has birthdate date_2 ) -> Voter had age (date_1-date_2) at time of vote